Classic Children’s Books

 Author: Bill Marti

-This is a lovely book and a great way to introduce colors and animals to children.
+Another classic children’s book, this is a lovely book and a great way to introduce colors and animals to children.
 There is a narrator who asks different animals what they see.
 The animals answer that another animal is looking at them This is repeated throughout the book.
 The animals are described in terms of color like a black sheep, a brown bear, a green frog, a white dog, and many more.

 The Hare and the Tortoise

+If we talk about classic children’s books, we have to talk about the Hare and the Tortoise story.
 We all are familiar with this fable, The Hare and the Tortoise.
 The Tortoise, although very slow, wins the race because of his patience and perseverance, while the hare loses the game because of his arrogance and overconfidence.

 Author: Rod Campbell

-Dear Zoo is a children’s classic book.
+Dear Zoo is my favourite in children’s classic books list.
 It was written in 1982 as a lift-the-flap board book.
 Dear Zoo is a fun and engaging book where kids will love lifting the flaps.
 It is a story about a child who sends a letter to the zoo looking for a pet.
 The zoo ships different animals.
 Each page has a flap that carefully hides the animal sent from the zoo and a clue is written on it.
 All these animals are sent back to the zoo for different reasons.
 For example, an elephant is too big, the lion is too fierce, the giraffe is too tall, the monkey too naughty.
 The last one proves to be perfect!
 The story is perfect to teach kids what kind of animals live in zoos and their suitability as pets.

 Author: Don Freeman